aitzaz-web/OCrypor/encryptor/README.md

 How to run the program:
 1) run dune build in the terminal
-2) run dune exec bin/main.exe in terminal
+2) run dune exec bin/main.exe encryptor in terminal
-3) Insert sample file: you can use sample file in directory e.g by inputting data/sampleinput2.txt
-4) Program will generate the public key and private key as well as show that the encryption and decryption is working correctly.
+3) Follow the prompts by the program.
+When entering a filename, add data as prefix so for sampleinput1.txt, you'd do data/sampleinput1.txt.